ApiLogicServer/Docs/docs/Sample-Integration.md

 The following `apply_customizations` process simulates:

-* Adding security to your project, and
+* Adding security to your project using a CLI command, and
-* Using your IDE to declare logic and security in `logic/declare_logic.sh` and `security/declare_security.py`.
+* Using your IDE to:

+    * declare logic in `logic/declare_logic.sh`
+    * declare security in `security/declare_security.py`
+    * implement custom APIs in `api/customize_api.py`, using <br>IntegrationServices declared in `integration/integration_services`

-> Declared security and logic are shown in the screenshots below.<br>It's quite short - 5 rules, 7 security settings.
+> These are shown in the screenshots below.<br>It's quite short - 5 rules, 7 security settings, and 120 lines for application integration.

 To apply customizations, in a terminal window for your project:

 **1. Stop the Server** (Red Stop button, or Shift-F5 -- see Appendix)

-**2. Apply Customizations**
+**2. Apply Customizations:**

 ```bash
 ApiLogicServer add-cust